 No Warranty.
 ALL CONFIDENTIAL INFORMATION IS PROVIDED “AS IS”.
-NEITHER PARTY MAKES ANY WARRANTIES, EXPRESS, IMPLIED OR OTHERWISE, TO THE OTHER PARTY REGARDING THE ACCURACY, COMPLETENESS OR PERFORMANCE OF CONFIDENTIAL INFORMATION DISCLOSED UNDER THIS AGREEMENT EXCEPT THAT IT HAS THE RIGHT TO DISCLOSE SUCH CONFIDENTIAL INFORMATION.
+NEITHER PARTY MAKES ANY WARRANTIES, EXPRESS, IMPLIED OR OTHERWISE, TO THE OTHER PARTY REGARDING THE ACCURACY, COMPLETENESS OR PERFORMANCE OF CONFIDENTIAL INFORMATION DISCLOSED UNDER THIS AGREEMENT EXCEPT THAT IT AFFIRMS IT HAS THE RIGHT TO DISCLOSE SUCH CONFIDENTIAL INFORMATION.

 Return of Materials.
-All documents and other tangible objects containing or representing Confidential Information which have been disclosed or provided to Receiving Party by or on behalf of Disclosing Party, and all copies of such Confidential Information, which are in the possession of Receiving Party, shall be and remain the property of Disclosing Party.
-Upon termination of this Agreement or earlier upon request, Confidential Information shall be promptly returned to Disclosing Party or destroyed, as requested and directed in writing by Disclosing Party, and any memoranda, notes, reports and the like generated by Receiving Party with respect to such Confidential Information shall be destroyed upon Disclosing Party’s written request, with confirmation of such destruction provided to Disclosing Party.
-Notwithstanding the foregoing, (i) Receiving Party may retain one (1) copy of such Confidential Information solely for purposes of ensuring compliance with this Agreement and (ii) Receiving Party shall not be obligated to return or destroy automatically created electronic copies stored on system back-up tapes.
+All documents containing or representing Confidential Information which have been disclosed or provided to Receiving Party by or on behalf of Disclosing Party, and all copies of such Confidential Information, which are in the possession of Receiving Party, shall be and remain the property of Disclosing Party.
+Upon written request from Disclosing Party, Confidential Information shall be returned to Disclosing Party or destroyed as soon as reasonably possible, as requested and directed in writing by Disclosing Party, and any memoranda, notes, reports and the like provided to Receiving Party or copies thereof with respect to such Confidential Information shall be destroyed upon Disclosing Party’s written request, with confirmation of such destruction provided to Disclosing Party.
+Notwithstanding the foregoing, (i) Receiving Party may retain one (1) copy of such Confidential Information solely for purposes of ensuring compliance with this Agreement and (ii) Receiving Party shall not be obligated to return or destroy automatically created electronic copies stored on system back-up tapes provided that such copies shall remain subject to the provisions of this Agreement and shall only be retained for the period the Receiving Party normally archives its back-up records.

 No Licenses.
 Nothing in this Agreement is intended to grant any rights or license to Receiving Party under any patent, copyright, trade secret or other intellectual property rights of Disclosing Party, nor shall this Agreement or the disclosure of Confidential Information be deemed to grant to Receiving Party any rights or licenses in or to the Confidential Information of Disclosing Party except as expressly set forth in this Agreement.

 Term.
-The obligations of Receiving Party under this Agreement with regard to non-disclosure and restrictions on use of Confidential Information shall survive any termination of this Agreement, and shall continue in effect for a period ending seven (7) years after the date of initial disclosure of such Confidential Information to Receiving Party under this Agreement, except for Receiving Party’s obligations to protect Disclosing Party’s Trade Secrets, which shall survive in perpetuity or until the information is no longer protected as a Trade Secret by Disclosing Party.
-Either Party may terminate this Agreement upon written notice to the other Party.
+Except as otherwise set forth herein, the obligations contained in this Agreement shall terminate one (1) year from the date of last signature.
+The obligations of Receiving Party under this Agreement with regard to non-disclosure and restrictions on use of Confidential Information shall survive any termination of this Agreement, and shall continue in effect for a period ending five (5 ) years after the date of this Agreement.
+Either Party may terminate this Agreement upon thirty (30) days prior written notice to the other Party.
+Upon termination of this Agreement by any of the Parties, no Party has any further obligation or liability to the other Party other than the continuing obligation of confidentiality hereunder.

-Securities Laws.
-Karyopharm is a publicly traded company.
-Company hereby acknowledges that (i) the trading in securities of a publicly traded company is subject to applicable securities legislation, (ii) as a result of the disclosure of the Confidential Information of Karyopharm hereunder, it may possess material, non-public information of Karyopharm, and (iii) any trading by it in the securities of Karyopharm while in possession of such material, non-public information may entail the violation by it of applicable securities and other legislation and is prohibited.

 Breach.
-Receiving Party acknowledges that any actual or threatened breach of this Agreement may cause Disclosing Party immediate and irreparable harm that cannot be adequately compensated by monetary damages, and therefore agrees that Disclosing Party shall be entitled to seek equitable and injunctive relief for actual or threatened breach of this Agreement, in addition to any other remedies available at law or equity.
+Receiving Party acknowledges that any actual breach of this Agreement may cause Disclosing Party immediate and irreparable harm that cannot be adequately compensated by monetary damages, and therefore agrees that Disclosing Party shall be entitled to seek equitable and injunctive relief for actual breach of this Agreement, in addition to any other remedies available at law or equity.